 In connection with the separation, equity-based awards granted by ParentCo prior to the separation are expected to be treated as described below.
-As of the separation, these awards will be held by (i) current and former employees of Arconic Corporation and its subsidiaries and certain other former employees classified as former employees of Arconic Corporation for purposes of post-separation compensation and benefits matters (the "Arconic Corporation Employees" and "Arconic Corporation Former Employees," respectively), (ii) current and former employees of ParentCo and its subsidiaries and certain other former employees classified as former employees of ParentCo for purposes of post-separation compensation and benefits matters (the "ParentCo Employees" and "Former ParentCo Employees," respectively), (iii) current non-employee directors of ParentCo who will continue to serve on the ParentCo Board of Directors after the separation (the "ParentCo Directors"), (iv) current non-employee directors of ParentCo who will serve on the Arconic Corporation Directors"), and (v) former non-employee directors of ParentCo who ceased serving on the ParentCo Board of Directors prior to the separation (the "Former Directors").
-As of January 22, 2020, the treatment of ParentCo equity awards held by the ParentCo chief executive officer has not yet been determined.
+As of the separation, these awards will be held by (i) current and former employees of Arconic Corporation and its subsidiaries and certain other former employees classified as former employees of Arconic Corporation for purposes of post-separation compensation and benefits matters (the "Arconic Corporation Employees" and "Arconic Corporation Former Employees," respectively), (ii) current and former employees of ParentCo and its subsidiaries and certain other former employees classified as former employees of ParentCo for purposes of post-separation compensation and benefits matters (the "ParentCo Employees" and "Former ParentCo Employees," respectively), (iii) current non-employee directors of ParentCo who will continue to serve on the ParentCo Board of Directors after the separation (the "ParentCo Directors"), (iv) current non-employee directors of ParentCo who will serve on the Arconic Corporation Board of Directors after the separation (the "Arconic Corporation Directors"), and (v) former non-employee directors of ParentCo who ceased serving on the ParentCo Board of Directors prior to the separation (the "Former Directors").